dorna-robotics/dorna2-python/README.md

 This is a Python API for [Dorna 2][dorna] robotic arm.

 ## Installation
-Notice that the program is compatible with Python 3.7+.
+Notice that the program has been tested only on Python 3.7+.

 ### Download
 First, use `git clone` to download the repository:
 ```bash
 git clone https://github.com/dorna-robotics/dorna2-python.git
 ```
-Or simply download the zip file, and uncompress the file.
+Or simply download the [zip file](https://github.com/dorna-robotics/dorna/archive/master.zip), and uncompress the file.

 ### Install
 Next, go to the downloaded directory, where the `setup.py` file is located, and run: